kenr16/quote-server/README.md

 # DB
 *The database here uses postgres and assumes that there is a user called 'postgres' with password 'postgres' and superuser priviledges.

-# Start the database
+# Start the database in the first terminal
 docker run --rm -p 5432:5432 -e "POSTGRES_PASSWORD=postgres" --name pg postgres:14

+# Start the backend in a second terminal
+cd backend
+cargo watch -q -c -w src/ -x 'run -- ../frontend/web-folder'

+# Start the frontend in a third terminal
+cd frontend
+npm run build -- -w

 # Optional psql (other terminal)
 docker exec -it -u postgers pg psql

-# Dev Test

-# Test for the model:
-cargo watch -q -c -w src/ -x 'test model_ -- --test-threads=1 --nocapture'

-# Test for the web component:
-cargo watch -q -c -w src/ -x 'test web_ -- --test-threads=1 --nocapture'

-# Test only the database:
-cargo watch -q -c -w src/ -x 'test model_db_ -- --test-threads=1 --nocapture'

-# Dev Web Tests

-cd backend
-cargo watch -q -c -w src/ -x 'run -- ../frontend/web-folder'

 # Things I have learned:
 The mod.rs file will usually need to be updated with a list of modules anytime one wishes to export a function, even if the exported function is not being exported to or from the mod.rs file within the directory itself.